 where $T_{\rm CMB}=2.7255\,{\rm K}$, $y$ is the Compton parameter, $g(x)=x \coth(x/2)-4$ is the conversion factor at a given $x\equiv h\nu/(k_{\rm B}T_{\rm CMB}$), $\sigma_{\rm T}$ is the Thompson cross-section, $c$ is the speed of light, $m_{\rm e}$ is the electron rest-mass, and $P_{\rm e}=n_{\rm e}k_{\rm B}T_{\rm e}$ is the electron pressure with $n_{\rm e}$ and $T_{\rm e}$ being the free electron density and temperature, respectively.
 The electron pressure is integrated over the path length, ${\rm d}l$, along the line-of-sight (LOS).
 We adopt the Compton parameter $y$ from the {\it Planck} NILC \citep[Needlet Independent Linear Combination;][]{remazeilles11} all-sky $y$-map \citep{pcxxii}, which is constructed from the full mission data set of the {\it Planck}, using a combination of different frequency maps to minimize the primary CMB fluctuations and contamination from foreground sources.
-Integrating over the {\it Planck} bands gives the conversion factor $g(x)T_{\rm CMB}=-4.031$, $-2.785$, and $0.187$ for the $100$, $143$, and $217\,$GHz maps, respectively.
+Integrating over the {\it Planck} bands gives the conversion factor $g(x)T_{\rm CMB}=-4.031$, $-2.785$, and $0.187\,{\rm K}$ for the $100$, $143$, and $217\,$GHz maps, respectively.
 The readers are referred to the original papers for more details about the constructions of the $y$-maps.
 Finally, a constant background is subtracted from each of the resulting maps to zero the average background over the full-sky.